 There is also the vaccination trolley (very relevant, now that COVID-19 vaccinations are being carried out) or the plaster trolley, with all stainless steel surfaces and the possibility of fitting a water basin.

 Then there are trolleys for patient and bedside hygiene: they must be able to hold towels, cleaning fluids, clean gowns or the patient’s personal change, clean bed linen.

 There are also newly developed therapy trolleys.
 The oncology centre in Toulouse, France, has recently introduced a ‘sensory trolley’: it has softly coloured walls and is equipped with an IV pole and a video projector: it is brought into the patient’s room for relaxation sessions during the administration of infusion therapy.

 It is difficult to describe in a few words the complexity and variety of hospital wards.
-The more flexible and modular the solution, the easier and more feasible it is to provide a timely and efficient response, which helps the operators in their daily work, thanks also to customisation with a variety of accessories, with drawers in various sizes, even transparent and even transportable, with ergonomic accessories and solutions that can be scaled up to meet changing needs.
+The more flexible and modular the solution, the easier and more feasible it is to provide a timely and efficient response, which helps operators in their daily work, thanks also to customisation with a variety of accessories, with drawers in various sizes, even transparent and transportable, with ergonomic accessories and solutions that can be scaled up to meet changing needs.